TomHorsfall/n1ghtfall-tips/Buffer Overflows (BOF)/README.md

 ### Buffer
 So what the hell even is a buffer anyway?
 - A buffer is a memory place or location which is used by a running program
-- This memory location is used to store some temporary data thjat is being used by the program
+- This memory location is used to store some temporary data that is being used by the program

 For example:
 If we have a program that takes a name as input and outputs it to the screen, and we type the name "Tom" as input, the word "Tom" would be stored in the buffer until the program executes the print command.